ysthakur/CMSC320-Notes/Stats/Probability Distributions and Summary Stats.md

     - Continuous
 - Poisson distribution
     - Sums to 1, scrunched up on one side
+    - Given the rate of some event occurring, poisson distribution tells you probability of the number of occurrences over a time period
 - Zero-inflated poisson distribution
     - Poisson distribution with a spike at 0
 - Bernoulli distribution